Information Sessions on the Fall 17 Curriculum, 177 Stanley Hall:

 Students who are already enrolled in the pre-2017 bioengineering degree may wish to transfer into the current degree, though they are not obligated to do so.
 To make the switch, a student should first complete a degree check for the current degree, and be able to demonstrate that they can complete the current degree in the same number of semesters they have remaining to complete their pre-2017 degree.
 If you have already received permission for an extra semester – for example, you are a student on the pre-2017 degree who has already been granted a ninth semester – you would need to demonstrate that you can complete the current degree in 9 semesters.

-Once a student has confirmed that they can complete the current degree in their allotted remaining time, they should bring that completed degree check to Eugenia Foon in ESS to process their enrollment into the new degree.
+Once a student has confirmed that they can complete the current degree in their allotted remaining time, they should bring that completed degree check to their ESS advisor to process their enrollment into the new degree.

 The bioengineering curriculum has been designed to meet defined learning goals.